visit-dav/visit/src/doc/cli_manual/functions.rst

   MovePlotKeyframe(index, oldFrame, newFrame)

-index : type
+index : integer
     An integer representing the index of the plof in the plot list.

-oldFrame : type
+oldFrame : integer
-    The old animation frame where the keyframe is located.
+    An integer that is the old animation frame where the keyframe is located.

-newFrame : type
+newFrame : integer
-    The new animation frame where the keyframe will be moved.
+    An integer that is the new animation frame where the keyframe will be moved.

 **Description:**